khlkarim/Socker/README.md

+# Networking Library

-A static library abstracting the Berkley socket API to be used in HTTP/TCP servers and clients and
+This is a static library that abstracts the Berkeley Socket API, designed for use in HTTP/TCP servers and clients.

-a client should include "client.h" a server should include "server.h"
+## Usage

+- **Client**: Include `client.h` in your project.
+- **Server**: Include `server.h` in your project.

+## TODO

-add functionality for building requests and responces
+- Functionality for building HTTP requests and responses.

-Add request and responce struct request and responce constructors
+- `Request` and `Response` structures.
+- Constructors for `Request` and `Response` structs.
+- Generalise beyond HTTP
+- Stats (Packets recieved and lost)
+- Make the endpoint hold more info (like the type/protocol)